mamamamamaa/same-it-test/README.md

 ## Usage

-The application is written using technologies such as: Vite, react.js, typescript, redux-toolkit, redux-persist, axios and novaposhta API.
-You can test the application by clicking on this link or in the About section.
+The application is written using technologies such as: Vite, React.js, TypeScript, Material UI, Redux-toolkit, Redux-persist, Axios and NovaPoshta API.
+You can test the application by clicking on this [link](https://mamamamamaa.github.io/same-it-test/) or in the About section.
 But if you want to test locally, then you can follow the instructions below:

 Register on the [novaposhta for developers](https://developers.novaposhta.ua/) service, get your API key and in the same place you can get a link to the BASE URL.